Lion-Barrett/odin-recipes/README.md

-# odin-recipes
-A recipe website following Odin
+# A recipe website following Odin's course
 This will be a website that I'll make following Odin's online course.